-By a common convention, read names can include suffixes (such as "/1" or "/2") indicating which end of a pair the read represents.
+By a common convention, read names can include suffixes (such as "/1" or "/2") that indicate which end of a pair the read represents.
+For BAM input with the --pair-by-name option, DRAGEN ignores these suffixes to find matching pair names.
 By default, DRAGEN uses the forward slash character as the delimiter for these suffixes and ignores the "/1" and "/2" when comparing names.
-By default, DRAGEN also strips these suffixes from the original read names.
+By default, DRAGEN strips these suffixes from the original read names.

 DRAGEN has the following options to control how suffixes are used:

-- To have DRAGEN ignore these suffixes to find matching pair names, use the --pair-by-name option. - To change the delimiter character, for suffixes, use the --pair-suffix-delimiter option.
-Valid values for this option include forward-slash (/), dot (.), and colon (:). - ▶ To preserve the entire name, including the suffixes, set --strip-input-qname-suffixes to false. - ► To append a new set of suffixes to all read names, set --append-read-index-to-name to true, where the delimiter is determined by the --pair-suffix-delimiter option.
+- ► To change the delimiter character, for suffixes, use the --pair-suffix-delimiter option.
+Valid values for this option include forward-slash (/), dot (.), and colon (:). - ▶ To preserve the entire name, including the suffixes, set --strip-input-qname-suffixes to false. - ▶ To append a new set of suffixes to all read names, set --append-read-index-to-name to true, where the delimiter is determined by the --pair-suffix-delimiter option.
 By default the delimiter is a slash, so /1 and /2 are added to the names.